fastapi/typer/docs/tutorial/first-steps.md

 ### In CLIs

-When talking about command line interfaces/applications, the words **"argument"** and **"parameter"** are commonly used to refer to that data passed to a CLI app, those parameters.
+When talking about command line interface applications, the words **"argument"** and **"parameter"** are commonly used to refer to that data passed to a CLI app, those parameters.

 But those words **don't imply** anything about the data being required, needing to be passed in a certain order, nor having a flag like `--lastname`.